chipmuenk/pyfda/README.md

 * **Fixpoint filter design for uCs:** Recursive filters have become a niche for experts.
 Convenient design and simulation support (round-off noise, stability under different quantization options and topologies) could attract more designers to these filters that are easier on hardware resources and much more suitable e.g. for uCs.
 * **Fixpoint filter design for FPGAs**: Especially on low-budget FPGAs, multipliers are expensive.
 However, there are no good tools for designing and analyzing filters requiring a limited number of multipliers (or none at all) like CIC-, LDI- or Sigma-Delta based designs.
 * **HDL filter implementation:** Implementing a fixpoint filter in VHDL / Verilog without errors requires some experience, verifying the correct performance in a digital design environment with very limited frequency domain simulation options is even harder.
 The Python module [myHDL](http://myhdl.org) can automate both design and verification.

+## Release History / Roadmap

+### Release 0.1 (Jan.
+1st 2018)

+Initial release

+### Release 0.2b1 (May 2019)

+* **Rework of signal-slot connections**
+    * Clearer structure: only one RX / TX signal connection per widget
+    * More flexibility: transport dicts or lists via the signals
+    * Much improved modularity - new functionality can be easily added
+* **HDL synthesis (beta status, expect bugs)**
+    * Use migen to generate synthesizable Verilog netlists for basic filter topologies and do fixpoint simulation
+    * When migen is missing on your system, pyFDA will start without the fixpoint tab but otherwise fully functional
+* **Didactic improvements**
+  * Improved display of transient response and FFT of transient response
+  * Display poles / zeros in the magnitude frequency response to ease understanding the relationship
+  * Apply filter on audio files (in the h[n] widget) to hear the filtering effect
+* **Documentation using Sphinx / ReadTheDocs**
+  Could be more and better ... but hey, it's a start!

+### Release 1.0 (planned for some time in the not so near future)

+* **Filter Manager**
+  * Store multiple designs in one filter dict
+  * Compare multiple designs in plots
+* **Filter coefficients and poles / zeros**
+  * Display and edit second-order sections (SOS) in PZ editor

+### Following releases
+* Add a tracking cursor
+* Graphical modification of poles / zeros
+* Export of filter properties as PDF / HTML files
+* Design, analysis and export of filters as second-order sections
+* Multiplier-free filter designs (CIC, GCIC, LDI, SigmaDelta-Filters, ...)
+* Export of Python filter objects
+* Analysis of different fixpoint filter topologies (direct form, cascaded form, parallel form, ...) concerning overflow and quantization noise